British Rail Class 350: Named units & Special liveries

+In May 2023, unit 350104 was decorated with special Eurovision Song Contest 2023 livery.

 Accidents and incidents

 In 2005, units 350105 and 350108 were damaged after colliding with a falling tree.
 Both were returned to Germany for repairs.

+On 11 April 2011, a fire broke out in a toilet cubicle on unit 350232, following an explosion, while working the 16:25 from Northampton to London Euston, as it approached Leighton Buzzard, resulting in the death of the female occupant of the toilet.
+Her death turned out to be suicide, as she carried a can of petrol into the toilet and locked the door.
+All other passengers and the train crew escaped unharmed.

 On 16 September 2016, unit 350264 struck a landslide at the entrance to Watford Tunnel and derailed.
 It was then hit by unit 350233 travelling in the opposite direction.
 Two people were injured and unit 350264 was severely damaged.
 The leading carriage of unit 350233 was severely damaged, and all four carriages were damaged along one side.
 The consequences were not as serious as they could potentially have been because the derailed train was fortuitously kept from diverging too far from its line by equipment on the bottom of the train catching on the rail, meaning unit 350233 struck only a glancing blow.
 On 10 November 2016, unit 350264 was moved to Germany by low-loader, followed later by 350233.
 Both re-entered service in early 2018.